Can non-native English Speakers Teach English Abroad? Yes, it's possible although it depends on where you want to teach and the school.

 Can non-native English speakers teach English in Japan?

-I know a German girl here in Fukuoka who got a job teaching English in an eikaiwa.
-She said the rule is that you have to be able to prove that you have 10 years of experience learning English.
+Yes, it's possible.
+The rule according to the Japanese government site is that if you are not a native speaker then you need to be able to prove that you have studied English for 12 years, however I have a German friend in Fukuoka who got a job teaching English in an eikaiwa and she said the rule is that you have to be able to prove that you have 10 years of experience learning English.

 I met a guy online through the course who was from Mexico (if I remember correctly) and he was there teaching English on a humanties visa - the visa often given to English teachers.